aicoe-aiops/data-science-workflows/docs/getting-started.md

     -  To troubleshoot issues while running your notebooks, you can refer to the [Troubleshooting Runbooks][12]
     -  You can refer the existing [Grafana dashboard][13] for monitoring your Jupyterhub workloads such as CPU, RAM usage, percentage PVC usage.

+* **How to Meteorize the repository**
+    - To meteorize your github repository, first start with making a jupyterbook.
+You can refer to the tutorial [here.](https://github.com/AICoE/meteor/blob/main/docs/build-jupyterbooks.md)
+    - After you have the jupyterbook ready, head to [meteor](https://shower.meteor.zone/) to meteorize the project repository.

 ### **Managing Dependencies**

 Guidance for managing notebook dependencies can be found in this [video](https://www.youtube.com/watch?v=ifyQ2oSxjnU&list=PL8VBRDTElCWpneB4dBu4u1kHElZVWfAwW&index=4).
 The repository for our dependency management tool can be found [here](https://github.com/thoth-station/jupyterlab-requirements).